 This is a beautiful art and medicine passed down from emperors in ancient China and used as complimentary medicine today to treat any kind of medical issue.
-Acupuncture is used for a wide variety of symptoms and dis-ease and compliments many medical professions, diagnoses and specialties.
+Acupuncture is used for a wide variety of symptoms and dis-ease and complements many medical professions, diagnoses and specialties.

 Acupuncture uses the insertion of tiny needles at specific points on energy pathways (meridians) within the body to influence the flow of chi to elicit a systemic healing response in the body.